-Amazon A+ Content Templates and Best Practices: What modules are available?
+Amazon A+ Content Templates and Best Practices: What modules are there?

 The product detail page on Amazon usually follows a clear structure and strict rules.
 Sellers have little design freedom here: there is little room for personal ideas, special customer appeals, or creative marketing measures between the product title, bullet points, and description.
-The online platform recognized the need for this direction years ago – and first introduced the so-called Amazon A+ Content for vendors, and then also for sellers.
+The online platform recognized years ago that there is a need in this direction – and first introduced the so-called Amazon A+ Content for vendors, and then also for sellers.
 Templates even assist in the creation and make it easier for the brand owner or detail page manager to provide good and helpful content to the customer without much graphic expertise.

 Sellers can choose from various modules and assemble them according to their requirements.
 Therefore, we have looked at what templates are available and for what purposes the different modules are suitable.